1922 California gubernatorial election

 The 1922 California gubernatorial election was held on November 7, 1922.
+Republican state treasurer Friend Richardson easily defeated Los Angeles County district attorney Thomas L. Woolwine.
+This was the first of three consecutive elections in which the incumbent lost in the Republican primary.

+In the Republican primary, incumbent governor William Stephens faced a challenge from Richardson, who ran on a conservative platform opposed to the prior decade of progressive Republican rule in the state.
+Richardson won by nearly 25,000 votes.
+Although Stephens won the Prohibition Party primary, he was unable to accept the nomination under the Hawson amendment, having lost his own party's primary.
+In the Democratic primary, Woolwine defeated Mattison B. Jones by a large margin of over 30,000 votes.

-California State Treasurer Friend Richardson defeated incumbent Governor William Stephens in the Republican primary while Los Angeles County District Attorney Thomas L. Woolwine defeated Mattison B. Jones in the Democratic primary.
-Richardson would defat Woolwine in the general election and would roll back many of the Progressive reforms made by Stephens and his predecessor, Hiram Johnson.
+Richardson would defeat Woolwine in the general election by over 200,000 votes.
+His 59.69% vote share was the largest yet achieved by a gubernatorial candidate in California, though that record would be broken in the next election.
+As governor, Richardson would roll back many of the progressive reforms of Stephens and his predecessor, Hiram Johnson.

 Primaries

 Republican primary

-Incumbent Republican Governor William Stephens, who was elected in 1917, sought a second term as governor.
+Incumbent Republican governor William Stephens, who had succeeded Hiram Johnson upon his resignation in 1917 and then was elected to a term of his own in 1918, sought a second term as governor.
 By that time, Republicans had grown more conservative than the years prior, pushing against Progressives like Stephens.
 California State Treasurer Friend Richardson, previously a Progressive in 1914, campaigned on a conservative platform and utilizing a fatigue on Progressive politics in the state.
-In the Republican primary, Stephens lost to Richardson by 15,000 votes.
+In the Republican primary, Stephens lost to Richardson by 25,000 votes.

 Democratic primary

 Los Angeles County District Attorney Thomas L. Woolwine and attorney Mattison B. Jones ran in the Democratic ticket.
 Woolwine defeated Jones in the primary.